jvegar/app-nodejs-codechallenge/ARCHITECTURE_OVERVIEW.md

 - **Path**: `apps/transaction-command-service`
 - **Description**: This microservice is responsible for managing command operations related to transactions.
 It provides a gRPC interface for creating transaction events.
-- **Data Storage**: Events are stored in MongoDB.
+- **Data Storage**: Events are stored in EventStoreDB stream.
 - **Communication**:
-  - Emits events to the `transaction-created` topic in Kafka after creating a transaction.
   - Listens for commands to create transactions and processes them accordingly.

+### 2. Transaction Worker Service
+- **Path**: `apps/transaction-worker-service`
+- **Description**: This microservice is responsible for listening to EventStoreDB events  and publishing them to Kafka.
+- **Communication**:
+  - Consumes events from EventStoreDB transaction persistent subscription and publishes them to Kafka `transaction-created` topic.

-### 2. Transaction Query Service
+### 3. Transaction Query Service

 - **Path**: `apps/transaction-query-service`
 - **Description**: This microservice handles query operations for transactions.
 It provides a REST API for querying a denormalized transaction table.